-Applying For Grants Under the DCLG / NALC / CALC New Councils’ Programme
+Further Grants Available under the DCLG / NALC / CALC New Councils’ Programme 2014-2015

-The Grant Agreement between NALC and DCLG for the 2013-14 NALC / CALC / DCLG new councils’ Programme was signed by both organisations on 30 September 2013.
-Its aim was to;
+The Grant Agreement between NALC and DCLG for the 2014-15 NALC / CALC / DCLG New Councils’ Programme was signed by both organisations on 1 April, 2014.
+The Programme’s aim is to;

-• Ensure that as the process to create parish councils was made easier, more sustainable campaigns to create parish councils in England were created.
+– Ensure that as the process to create parish councils is made easier, more sustainable campaigns to create parish councils in England are created.

-• 42 bursaries of up to £1k each for County Associations of Local Councils with un-parished areas engage in early out-reach work at an agreed day-rate, to encourage new councils and campaign groups to apply for these grants.
+- 80 CALC Outreach bursaries of up to £1K (40 to 30 September 2014; and 40 more to 31 March 2015) each for County Associations of Local Councils with un-parished areas to apply for to engage in early out-reach work at an agreed day-rate, to encourage new councils and campaign groups to apply for these grants.

-Click here to download the Guidance Notes and application form to apply for a £10, 000 campaign group grant; and
+(1) Click here to download the Guidance Notes and application form to apply for a New Campaign Grant;

-Campaign Groups will be expected to work through their County Association of Local Councils to apply for a £10, 000 grant and they will be expected to sign a local grant agreement with the National Association before monies can be released to the relevant County Association on their behalf.
+Campaign Groups will be expected to work through their County Association of Local Councils to apply for a New Campaign or Ongoing Campaign Grant and they will be expected to sign a local grant agreement with the National Association before monies can be released to the relevant County Association on their behalf.